wymankhuu/Playlab-Learning/docs/index.md

 - :material-account-group: **Share**
   As you learn, share your work and learn from others.
 Together, we can discover how to use AI to advance education for all.

-  :fontawesome-regular-face-laugh-wink:

 ### Big Ideas

-- 🧮 **AI isn't magic... it's math**
+??? info "🧮 AI isn't magic... it's math"
     Understanding the fundamental principles behind AI demystifies it and empowers you to use it effectively.

     !!! note "Did You Know?"
         Behind every AI system are algorithms and data that you can learn to understand!

-- ⚖️ **AI has both great potential and great risks**
+??? warning "⚖️ AI has both great potential and great risks"
     We explore AI's possibilities while critically examining its limitations and ethical implications.

     !!! warning "Think Critically"
         Every AI tool comes with tradeoffs.
 Learn to identify both opportunities and challenges!

-- 🤝 **To learn about AI, you have to play with AI in community**
+??? success "🤝 To learn about AI, you have to play with AI in community"
     Hands-on experimentation and collaborative learning create deeper understanding than passive consumption.

     !!! success "Learning Together"
         Your questions and insights help everyone learn better.
 Don't be afraid to experiment!

-- 🌟 **You're already an AI person**
+??? tip "🌟 You're already an AI person"
     Everyone interacts with AI daily, and everyone deserves the literacy to shape how AI affects their lives.

 [Get Started](https://wymankhuu.github.io/playlab-learning/getting-started/){ .md-button .md-button--primary }